W5ALC/Termux-admin/README.md

 3. Run the script: `~/.shortcuts/admin`

 4. Follow the on-screen menu to perform desired actions on your remote Linux systems.

+### How to Use from Termux:Widget:
+1. Copy the script to your Termux environment, e.g. ~/.shortcuts/admin.

+2. Make it executable: `chmod +x ~/.shortcuts/admin`

+3. Long-press the home screen > add widget > Termux:Widget > Termux shortcut > drag to Launcher home > select admin

+4. Click admin shortcut

+5. Follow the on-screen menu to perform desired actions on your remote Linux systems.

 Feel free to customize and extend the script according to your needs.
 Contributions and suggestions are welcome!